apache/incubator-streampark-website/docs/development/model.md

 #### StreamTableEnvironment

 `StreamTableEnvironment` is used in stream computing scenarios, where the object of stream computing is a `DataStream`.
 Compared to `TableEnvironment`, `StreamTableEnvironment` provides an interface to convert between `DataStream` and `Table`.
 If your application is written using the `DataStream API` in addition to the `Table API` & `SQL`, you need to use the `StreamTableEnvironment`.
-The following code demonstrates how to develop a `StreamTableEnvironment` type job in Apache StreamPark.
+The following code demonstrates how to develop a `StreamTableEnvironment` type job in Apache StreamPark™.

 <Tabs>
 <TabItem value="scala" label="Scala" default>